4.10.9 Workpaper System and Case File Assembly

 1. Workpapers support the information included on the lead sheets and, when applicable, should reflect:

 2. Specific expenditures examined, verified and the conclusions reached.
-At a minimum, the workpaper should identify the amount examined, verified and the documents inspected (invoices, check numbers), as well as date and payee.
+At a minimum, the workpaper should identify the amount examined, verified and the documents inspected (e.g., invoices, check numbers), as well as date and payee.

 3. Questions or items raised during the audit and the conclusions reached.

-4. Photocopies of relevant documents secured from the taxpayer and/or representative.
+4. Copies of issue-specific correspondence received, and relevant documents secured from the taxpayer, representative, and/or third parties (see paragraph 2 below).
 Care should be given to consider the facts and circumstances of a particular case when determining relevance.
-For example, bank statements would be relevant when they are used to propose an adjustment to income.
+For example, documents containing information about a taxpayer’s inventory markup percentages would be relevant when they are used to propose an adjustment to income using the Markup Method.

-4. The appearance of the workpapers reflects the professionalism and skills of the examiner.
+4. Workpapers must be neat, legible, grammatically correct, and easily understood.
+See Documenting Lead Sheets and Workpapers job aid for additional information.
+The appearance of the workpapers reflects the professionalism and skills of the examiner.
 Poorly prepared workpapers can adversely impact the Service's credibility.
-Additional reasons workpapers should be neat, legible, and grammatically correct are:
+Additional reasons workpapers must be neat, legible, and grammatically correct are:

 1. To assist in preparing reports.